Trace Log to Sequence Diagram Conversion

 # involving DSP_01 and DSP_23

 # Just include the parent information for external actors in the system.
-Object parents
+Object

 objectParents = OrderedDict([